For The Press

 Richmond Open Studios

-Since 2023, VAR has been organizing its own Richmond Open Studios, an event where visual artists living or working in the city can sell affordable art to the public.
-Members of four collective Richmond studios participate as well as artists who do not have a studio.
-Through its own community connections and collaborations, VAR’s open studios have brought art lovers from surrounding cities, social media followers, and neighbors eager to support local artists.
+Open Studios is a free community event where visual artists living or working in specific area or building can sell affordable art directly to the public.
+In 2024, 48 artists chose to participate.
+Through its own community connections, sponsorships and collaborations, VAR’s open studios have brought art lovers eager to support local artists to Richmond.